fyrox-book/fyrox-book.github.io/src/fyrox/scene/light_node.md

 ### Directional light

-Directional light does not have a position, its rays are always parallel and it has a particular direction in space.
+Directional light does not have a position, its rays are always parallel, and it has a particular direction in space.
 An example of directional light in real-life could be our Sun.
 Even if it is a point light, it is so far away from the Earth, so we can assume that its rays are always parallel.
 Directional light sources are suitable for outdoor scenes.